StaPH-B/CDPHE/image-information.md

 To do:
   * change serotypefinder install instructions to the ones I used for installing it into Docker
   * delete redundant sections
-  * change order to reflect that of the type_pipe script
   * show location of various databases (Kraken, Mash, serotypefinder, etc.)
   * add install instructions for Basemount